The Central Association of Bee-Keepers (CABK)

 Registered charity No. 278710

 The Central Association of Bee-Keepers (CABK) is a unique organisation.
 It invites as its speakers those who are acknowledged experts in their fields, both nationally and internationally, and also a selection of early-career researchers who are active in the field.
 In normal times, there are more than ten lectures given each year.
-A Spring Meeting is held in March, a Social Evening is held during the National Honey Show, and an annual Autumn Conference is held in Kenilworth in November.
-During the 2020 Covid-19 pandemic and into 2021, we are continuing to “bring science to the beekeeper” by hosting a series of webinars.
+A Spring Meeting is held in March, a Social Evening is held during the National Honey Show, and an Autumn Conference is held in the Midlands in November.
+During the Covid-19 pandemic we are continuing to “bring science to the beekeeper” by hosting a series of free webinars and Zoom Meetings, capitalising on the opportunity to access researchers from around the globe.

 A selection of lectures given to the association are published and distributed free to members.
 These lecture booklets, of which approximately 240 have now been produced, are offered for sale to other beekeepers and additional copies may be purchased by members at a reduced rate.
 They are considered essential reading for those taking the British Beekeepers Association examinations or the National Diploma in Beekeeping, and are available by post or from our stands at the BBKA Spring Convention (April) and the National Honey Show (October).

 The Central Association of Bee-Keepers dates in its present form from 1945, but can trace its origins back to the foundation of the British Beekeepers Association in 1874, which followed suggestions for the formation of a “central” or “national” beekeeping association in the previous year.